 A group of four men standing in front of McCorison's Furniture Store on Main Street in Oshkosh.
 The owner, Orrin McCorrison (some times spelled Orin McCorison is standing at right

-Original façade of the Venture Project building prior to Oshkosh fires and building renovations in late 1800's.
+Original façade of the Venture Project building prior to Oshkosh fires and building renovations in the late 1800s.

 Throughout the decades, the site has garnered drug stores, mercantile, furniture stores, and most recently Schmidt Title.
 Now, 210 N. Main has restored some of the timeless beauty of this historic property to offer a sanctuary for entrepreneurs.